Who Supplies My Gas? Find Your Energy Provider

 - Call MPAS: Your last option is to call the Meter Point Administration Service (MPAS) on 0870 608 1524.
 Calls to this number cost 7p per minute plus your carrier’s standard rate.
 You’ll need to have your Meter Point Reference Number (MPRN) to hand when calling, as this is how they will identify your gas supplier.
 This ten digit gas supply reference can usually be found on both your energy bills and your gas meter.

 Dual fuel tariffsIf you have both gas and electric in your home, you may be on a ‘dual fuel’ tariff.
 This means the same company provides both your gas and electricity supply.
 Often, you’ll receive a discount on this kind of tariff.
-To quickly find out if you are with the same supplier for electricity and gas, speak to an energy expert by calling 020 3936 0059 or get a free callback now.

 I’ve just moved home - how do I get a gas supply?